Sensitive Data Protection can de-identify sensitive data from content stored in Cloud Storage.

 This topic describes the de-identification process for content stored in Cloud Storage.
 It also lists the limitations of this operation and the points that you must consider before you start.

-For more in-depth information about de-identification transformations in Cloud DLP, see Transformation reference.
-For more information about how Cloud DLP redacts sensitive data from images, see Image inspection and redaction.
+For more in-depth information about de-identification transformations in Sensitive Data Protection, see Transformation reference.
+For more information about how Sensitive Data Protection redacts sensitive data from images, see Image inspection and redaction.

-This section describes the de-identification process in Cloud DLP for content in Cloud Storage.
+This section describes the de-identification process in Sensitive Data Protection for content in Cloud Storage.